parkermathis/CANlib/README.md

 # CANlib

-a port of the Kvaser CANlib to rust.
+** Do not expect quality code out of this repo.
+I am not very good at rust** a port of the Kvaser CANlib to rust.
 Based on the work done in [this repo](https://git.grepit.se/encrypted-can/lib).

 ## Requirements